 Use the Advanced Filters

 You can use the Advanced Filters in Settings->My Meal Plan->My Schedule (Settings->Whole30 for our Whole30 subscribers) to schedule budget-friendly meals to be automatically generated in your Meal Planner by using a few tricks.
 We have a selection of budget-friendly recipes in the Recipe Box that are tagged "budget".
 You can also apply the "budget" tag to other recipes in your Recipe Box or recipes you import that take fewer or less costly ingredients and then use the Advanced Filters to schedule meals with that tag.
 The "Simple" tag can help create a budget-conscious meal plan because these recipes have fewer ingredients and are less complicated to make.
 You can schedule soups and salads for lunches for lower-cost lunch options.
 Make sure to adjust the number of servings you have set for each meal to accurately reflect the number of people you cook for at that meal so you are not buying groceries for four people to eat lunch if you are only cooking lunch for one, for example.
-We would love for you to come chat with us or schedule a free Meal Planning Success call so we can walk you through the process of setting up your schedule in this way.
+We would love for you to come chat with us so we can walk you through the process of setting up your schedule in this way.

 Plan for leftovers.